 - RFD as an effective tool for monitoring performances.
-Monthly review of performance as per RFD. - Periodic monitoring, including regional consultations/ reviews by the Hon'ble Minister of Textiles/ MoS, Secretary and Joint Secretaries would be made. - Regular inputs from the Project Management Consultants appointed under Schemes such as SITP, Mega cluster etc. will be used for monitoring the progress of such schemes. - There is an on-line monitoring arrangement for TUFS.
-This will be reviewed and strengthened if needed.. - The progress of implementation of schemes in the North East will be specifically monitored by Secretary(Textile).
+Monthly review of performance as per RFD. - Periodic monitoring, including regional consultations / reviews by the Hon'ble Minister of Textiles / MoS, Secretary and Joint Secretaries would be made. - Regular inputs from the Project Management Consultants appointed under Schemes such as SITP, Mega cluster, Technology Mission on Technical Textiles, NERTPS etc. will be used for monitoring the progress of such schemes. - There is an on-line monitoring arrangement for TUFS.
+This will be reviewed and strengthened if needed. - The progress of implementation of schemes in the North East will be specifically monitored by Secretary (Textile).